-At the intersection of ease-of-use and enterprise-grade transformation capabilities, Xplenty combines an intuitive, point-and-click interface with formidable ETL services.
-Xplenty empowers ETL beginners, marketing, BI, and BA team members alike to create the kinds of nuanced workflows that used to require a data engineer.
+At the intersection of ease-of-use and enterprise-grade transformation capabilities, Xplenty is a software-as-a service, or Saas application, that combines an intuitive, point-and-click interface with formidable ETL services.
+Xplenty empowers ETL beginners, marketing, BI, and BA team members alike to create the kinds of nuanced workflows and data mapping that used to require a data engineer.
 Also, Xplenty doesn’t leave advanced users behind.
 The solution offers deep customization features to satisfy the most sophisticated developer.

 There’s another advantage to Xplenty: As a fully cloud-native, web-based platform, Xplenty is particularly valuable for teams that need to shelter in place and work from home during the COVID-19 pandemic.
-In a post-pandemic world, the shift to remote teams will likely continue -- not just for the health benefits and cost savings, but for stress reduction and productivity increases too.
+In a post-pandemic world, the shift from to remote teams will likely remain to some degree.
+As such, a shift toward cloud-based software from the traditional on-premises systems is likely to follow.

 Here are some of Xplenty’s most compelling features:

 - No-code/low-code UI for creating complex ETL workflows

 - Over 100 out-of-the-box transformations

 - A wide variety of pre-built connectors for the most popular sources/destinations

 - A native REST API connector for integrating with any data source